 Spinal stenosis symptoms often become worse over time, but this may happen slowly.
 If the pain does not respond to these treatments, or you lose movement or feeling, you may need surgery.

-Surgery may include removing a bulging disc, removing part of the vertebra bone, or widening the opening where your spinal nerves are located.
+Surgery may include removing a bulging disk, removing part of the vertebra bone, or widening the opening where your spinal nerves are located.

 During some spinal surgeries, the surgeon will remove some bone to create more room for your spinal nerves or spinal column.
 The surgeon will then fuse some of the spine bones to make your spine more stable.
 But this will make your back more stiff.